slatedocs/slate/source/includes/_configuration.md

 ```ruby
 export SCOUT_KEY=YOURKEY
 ```

-## Deploy Tracking
+## Deploy Tracking Config

-Scout can track deploys, making it easier to correlate changes in your app to performance.
+Scout can [track deploys](#deploy-tracking), making it easier to correlate changes in your app to performance.
 To enable deploy tracking, first ensure you are on the latest version of `scout_apm`.
 See our [upgrade instructions](#updating-to-the-newest-version).

 Scout identifies deploys via the following: